 Understand how the developer fixed the bug (not all bugs) and try to correlate it with other areas of the product.
 What if the developer would have applied other logic to fix the bug?
 Ask and discuss.

 You are participating in a competition.
 You are given a bag of grains.
 It’s a mixture of wheat and rice.
 To win a competition, you need to take out the wheat from that mixture.
 Time is limited.
 If you try to pick the wheat from the mixture manually, you have already lost the competition.
 Use your mind.
 Use a sieve and separate the wheat from rice.
 Isn’t it simple?

 Now, co-relate it to your testing activity.
-Understand concept, use relevant tools, keep yourself updated, do research in free time and increase your valuable treasure of knowledge.
-Whenever and whatever you test, try to correlate it with real time scenarios and apply the same logic.
+Understand the concept, use relevant tools, keep yourself updated, do research in free time and increase your valuable treasure of knowledge.
+Whenever and whatever you test, try to correlate it with real-time scenarios and apply the same logic.
 Your testing task will become simple.

-Most of the time while testing software we face deadlines, pressure situations and continuous hammering from the dev team.
-These all lead to narrow down scope of testing and we try to show the test result report as green as possible.
+Most of the time while testing software we face deadlines, pressure situations, and continuous hammering from the dev team.
+These all lead to the narrow down the scope of testing and we try to show the test result report as green as possible.
 And needless to say, this hurry to show the result report green makes our career with red question marks. :)

 This was my small attempt to educate all the testers on these common testing tasks.
-Hope you won't forget these tasks now onwards.
+I hope you won't forget these tasks now onwards.

 About the author: This is a guest post by Bhumika Mehta.
 She is a project lead, carrying more than 7 years of experience in software testing.
-She appreciate good ideas and innovations but hate monotonic work, people and environment.
+She appreciates good ideas and innovations but hates monotonic work, people and the environment.

-As usual, I am excited for your questions and discussion.
+As usual, I am excited about your questions and discussion.
 Please tune in…